Our Aim and Policy

 The aim of Foundation Het Bosje (Stichting Het Bosje) is to support projects and activities for underprivileged children in developing countries.

 The members of the board have long and positive experience with a wide variety of projects for children in low-income countries.
-On this basis, the board chooses to continue the current policy of support for projects for those children in its policy plan 2021-2025.
+On this basis, the board chooses to continue the current policy of support for projects for those young children in its policy plan 2021-2025.
 We do this by working together with reliable local partners and looking for sufficient local support and oversight capacity.
 Furthermore, the board of Foundation Het Bosje wants to contribute as much as possible to the design and implementation of a project through its involvement.

 Our policy means that we: